← All Guides

 Prometheus and Grafana are excellent for long-term metrics and custom dashboards.
 But the setup takes time, and sometimes you just want to know right now what’s happening on your server.
 Netdata answers that question in about 5 minutes.

-It installs as a single agent, auto-detects virtually everything running on your system, and starts displaying per-second metrics immediately — no configuration required for the basics.
+It installs as a single agent, auto-detects virtually everything running on your system, and starts displaying per-second metrics immediately.
+No configuration required for the basics.
+You’ll need Docker on the host first, which Docker Compose basics covers.

 What Makes Netdata Different